Grid Integration Facilities at the Flatirons Campus

-NREL's crosscutting, multimegawatt grid integration research facilities at the National Wind Technology Center (NWTC) are providing a launch pad for industry partners to evaluate how large-scale energy systems interact with our grid as new energy technologies and the nation's grid infrastructure evolve.
+NREL's crosscutting, multimegawatt grid integration research facilities at the Flatirons Campus are providing a launch pad for industry partners to evaluate how large-scale energy systems interact with our grid as new energy technologies and the nation's grid infrastructure evolve.

 Integrating large amounts of renewable energy into the grid requires advanced control systems, new grid system designs, and the validation of models for those new systems.
 NREL's grid integration research provides electric power operators with the tools and resources they need to more efficiently manage power system operations.

 AES and First Solar PV systems provide a testbed for advanced grid integration research and control system validation, coupled with energy storage and other advanced technologies.
 This capability supports the industry trend toward large-scale hybrid wind, solar, and energy storage plants.

 MW-scale wind turbines provide a testbed for advanced grid integration research and controls system optimization, coupled with energy storage and other advanced technologies.
 This capability supports the industry trend toward large-scale hybrid wind, solar, and energy storage plants.

 The NREL 1-MW/MWh battery energy storage system (BESS) provides as fast as 50 millisecond response times to grid events.
 The BESS offers a platform for energy storage research and demonstration of improved grid services, including synthetic inertia, fast frequency response, power oscillation damping, active power flow control, reactive power and voltage control, transient fault ride-through, and more.
 The site also hosts two lithium-ion MW batteries with hosting capacity for four other MW-scale energy storage systems.